mccap079/threejs-basic-trails-example/README.md

 A WebGLRenderTarget is threejs's version of a frame buffer-- a texture that you can render scene content to (separately from what is rendered to the screen), then treat like any other tex (like pass into a shader)

-Control trail intensity using the `ATTENUATION` var in the frag shaders.
-Alternatively, use this feedback loop as a jumping off point for a world of other fancy vfx at your disposal
+Control trail intensity using the `ATTENUATION` var in the frag shader.
+Alternatively, use this feedback mechanism as a jumping off point for a world of other fancy vfx at your disposal

 Here's a breakdown of the order-of-operations for successfully pulling off the feedback loop using a ping-pong buffer in threejs: